Biological Engineering Bachelor of Science

 Program Mission Statement

-The mission of the Biological Engineering program is to prepare students to become practicing engineers/scientists, who will go on to be innovative problem solvers in industry, government, and academia.
+The mission of the Biological Engineering program is to prepare students to become practicing engineers/scientists, who will go on to be innovative problem solvers in medicine, industry, government, and academia.

 Biological engineering is at the leading edge of emerging engineering disciplines, applying the engineering principles of analysis, synthesis, and design to biology at the molecular and cellular levels to create new products and processes.
 By understanding biological functions at the fundamental level, and how systems and processes are structured, new technologies, materials, and systems can be created to improve quality of life through a broad array of sectors from health care to the environment.
 The Biological Engineering program provides opportunities for students who wish to study engineering, but also want to study biology because it is the fundamental building block of life sciences.
 This program opens opportunities for students to study science and engineering and apply the principles of each area while working with diverse applications involving living organisms.

 Within three to five years after graduation, graduates of the Biological Engineering program will:

 - Effectively contribute to the profession of Biological Engineering or related professional fields.

 - Demonstrate leadership in their chosen fields and make decisions that are socially and ethically responsible.